-No other faith is so much related to the political climate than the Uniates, currently centered around their church of Holy Trinity in the Old Town of Vilnius.
+No other faiths had their fortunes so greatly depending on the political climate as did the Uniates, currently centered around their church of Holy Trinity in the Old Town of Vilnius.

 The Grand Duchy of Lithuania was ruled by the Catholic Lithuanian leaders but after its major expansion to modern-day Belarus and Ukraine (14th-15th centuries), the majority of its population were Eastern Orthodox Slavs.
 There were many attempts to solve these divisions.
 Grand Duke Vytautas devoted much time to influence the contemporary religious leaders to solve the East-West schism of Christianity altogether.

 This proved to be far-fetched and so the later Grand Dukes of Lithuania opted to solve the problem locally rather than globally by establishing the Uniate church in 1596 (Union of Brest).
 Its adherents were allowed to continue the Eastern Orthodox religious practices but recognized Catholic institutions (including the Pope).

-With the annexation of Lithuania to the Russian Empire in 1795 the state-sponsored role of the Uniate church ended almost overnight and its many churches and 95 monasteries were closed down or ceded to the Russian Orthodox church.
-Uniate church was also among the most persecuted ones during the Soviet occupation.
+With the annexation of Lithuania to the Russian Empire in 1795, the state-sponsored role of the Uniate church ended almost overnight and its many churches and 95 monasteries were closed down or ceded to the Russian Orthodox church.
+The Uniate church was also among the most persecuted ones during the Soviet occupation.
 The result is that the Uniate Christianity is now very weak.
-Most of its 350 adherents still are, as they always used to be, Eastern Slavs, primarilly Ukrainians.
+Most of its 350 adherents still are, as they always used to be, Eastern Slavs, primarily Ukrainians.

-With only 290 adherents the Karaite faith is the smallest of the tradional religions in Lithuania.
-Considered by many Jews to be a type of Judaism, the Lithuanian Karaism distanced itself from the Jewish religion over the centuries.
+With only 290 adherents the Karaite faith is the smallest of the traditional religions in Lithuania.
+Considered by many Jews to be a type of Judaism, the Lithuanian Karaism followers have always considered themselves to follow a different faith.

-The definition of “Karaite” attracted a surprising interest from governmental institutions knowing that these communities never numbered more than several thousands in the Eastern Europe.
+The definition of “Karaite” attracted a surprising interest from governmental institutions knowing that these communities never numbered more than several thousand in the Eastern Europe.
 They were regarded as a separate community by the Russian Empire where they enjoyed more privileges and less discrimination than Jews.
 Even Nazi Germany had a separate policy on the Karaites and this saved the community from the persecutions which the Jews had to face.